Trending Topics

 img

-Artificial intelligence, as part of Industry 4.0, is increasingly commonplace in manufacturing, with one subset in particular gaining a strong foothold: machine learning.
+Artificial intelligence, as part of Industry 4.0, is increasingly commonplace in manufacturing, with one subset in particular gaining a strong foothold: machine learning (ML).
+This is a capability often integrated with generative AI, where systems use machine learning to automatically improve based on the data they receive, essentially “learning” from it.
 As manufacturers look for more innovative ways to increase stability, resiliency, responsiveness and, as always, efficiency and profit margins, machine learning and manufacturing are proving to be a natural fit.
+Many are using it to drive predictive insights, enable process automation and improve their maintenance programs.

 What is machine learning in manufacturing?

-Machine learning is a subset of artificial intelligence that draws upon data inputs — at an enormous scale — to provide insights, make decisions and essentially “think” in a manner informed by human thought processes.
+Machine learning is a subset of artificial intelligence that draws upon data inputs—at an enormous scale—to provide insights, make decisions and essentially “think” in a manner informed by human thought processes.
+This means it’s almost like having a virtual technician who is constantly learning from sensor data to predict issues before they occur.
 Machine learning output can have a significant positive effect on maintenance efficiency, quality checks, product development and more.

 Applications of machine learning in manufacturing